Leila Aboulela: Critical reception

-Aboulela’s works have amassed overwhelmingly positive critical reception and she is celebrated by the likes of Ben Okri, Nobel Prize winner J.M Coetzee, and Ali Smith for her mastery of both the novel and short-story formats as well as her unique prose.
-She was referred to as “one of the best short story writers alive” by editor and author John Freeman.
-Her prose impressed Kim Hedges of the San Francisco Chronicle who wrote,“Aboulela’s prose is amazing.
-She handles intense emotions in a contained yet powerful way, lending their expressions directness and originality, and skillfully capturing the discrete sensory impressions that compound to form a mood.”
+Aboulela's works have received overwhelmingly positive critical reception, and she was celebrated by the likes of Ben Okri, Nobel Prize winner J. M. Coetzee, and Ali Smith for her mastery of both the novel and short-story formats, as well as for her unique prose.
+She was referred to as "one of the best short story writers alive" by editor and author John Freeman.
+Her prose impressed Kim Hedges of the San Francisco Chronicle, who wrote: "Aboulela's prose is amazing.
+She handles intense emotions in a contained yet powerful way, lending their expressions directness and originality, and skillfully capturing the discrete sensory impressions that compound to form a mood."

 She is recognized for her nuanced depictions of Muslim immigrants, the intricacies of inter-cultural relationships, Islam, and female characters who subvert social expectations.
 She was complimented by journalist Boyd Tonkin for being “One of the few Muslim women writers in Britain to present their faith as a living force rather than discarded history”.

 Among her works, her second novel Minaret (2005) has drawn the most critical attention.
-Minaret signaled Aboulela's arrival as an influential member of a new wave of British Muslim writers.
-Minaret was lauded as a “brilliant success” and a “beautiful, daring, challenging novel” by Mike Phillips for The Guardian.
+This work signaled Aboulela's arrival as an influential member of a new wave of British Muslim writers.
+Minaret was lauded as a "brilliant success" and a "beautiful, daring, challenging novel" by Mike Phillips writing for The Guardian.